Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Learning to Identify Graphs

 \subsection{Self-attention encoder}

-To use the optimization problem in Eq.~\eqref{eq:opt2} for graph identification, the node state trajectories must be encoded to a feature space of dimension $s=1$, such that Euclidean distance best reflects the distances among trajectories.
-In addition, the encoding must (i) handle a time-varying number of nodes and (ii) adjust to changes in the graph connectivity.
+To use Algorithm~\ref{al:smooth} for graph identification, the node state trajectories must be encoded to a feature space of dimension $s=1$.
+On the other hand, the cost function in Eq.~\eqref{eq:opt2} is taken with respect to the distance between state trajectories in Euclidean space, so the solution might not reflect the best topology given $\mathbf{X}(t)$ because the interactions may be determined by state proximity in a different space.
+Therefore, the encoding must be such that the Euclidean distance is the one that best reflects the distances among node trajectories.
+In addition, the encoding must handle a time-varying number of nodes and adjust to changes in the graph connectivity.
 To address all these points, in this section we develop a neural network encoder using self-attention \cite{Vaswani_NIPS_2017_Attention} to extract suitable features from the node state trajectories.